Primestyler/image-sharing/arc42/arc42-template-EN.md

 **User Management**

+User management includes the transfers of user data to the editor to permit certain features.
+Moreover this Block handles the users and allows them to log in and sign up as well as manage their accounts.
+This can also be done by system administrators.

 ![level two editor Building Block View](images/layer2-user-management.png)

 1 Data saver: Controlls the data of the user and the inputs while registering. they then can be processed and stored to a database.